mkanoor/receptor_catalog_installer_scripts/README.md

    **subscription-manager list --available --all**

+   And search the Pool ID for **Red Hat Ansible Automation, Standard** Snippet

+   *Subscription Name:Red Hat Ansible Automation, Standard (5000 Managed Nodes)
+Provides:  Red Hat Ansible Engine
+SKU: MCT3692
+Contract:  xxxxxx
+**Pool ID: your_pool_id**
+Provides Management: No
+Available: 50000
+Suggested: 1*

-   And search the Pool ID for ** Red Hat Ansible Automation Platform ** This Pool ID can be set in the environment variable for the installer to use **export RHSM_POOL_ID=your_pool_id**
+   This Pool ID can be set in the environment variable for the installer to use **export RHSM_POOL_ID=your_pool_id**